jsongberklee/drupal-module-weekhours/README.txt

 7. go to "/node/add/weekhour" to create any special / holiday / closing hours by creating each node.

-8. go to "/admin/structure/block", place the block "Weekly Hour Block" to anywhere in you region to display it.
+8. go to "/admin/structure/block", place the block "Weekly Hour Block" to anywhere in your block region to display it.

 * Usage ********************************************************